natgo/wt-wiki-scraper/wikitext-transpiled/ground/Warrior.md

 '''Pros:'''

 * Equipped with 8 extremely powerful MILAN ATGMs
-* Can stop pushes if manages to get to good cover (scouting, laser rangefinder, artillery, ATGMs, good mobility and smoke)
+* Can stop pushes if manages to get to good cover (scouting, laser rangefinder, artillery, ATGMs, good mobility and smoke, can fire missiles over anything without even exposing much more than the launcher itself)
 * Can survive poorly aimed shots and even brawl with MBTs if armour mod is installed
 * Has gunner thermal (2nd generation) vision and commander/driver night vision
 * Exceptionally mobile both forward and backwards.
 True fresh airs for British tankers!